 Back to Basics #1: Diagnosing Periodontitis with 2018’s Classification

-By Jonathan Du Toit on February 6, 2024 | commentsThe landscape of diagnosing periodontitis underwent a notable transformation in 2018, stemming from discussions at the 2017 World Workshop on Classification.
+The landscape of diagnosing periodontitis underwent a notable transformation in 2018, stemming from discussions at the 2017 World Workshop on Classification.
 This effort aimed to create a pragmatic classification system for general dental use, introducing key concepts such as defining periodontal health, classifying peri-implant diseases, and incorporating risk factors.
-While the resulting system proved more intricate than initially envisioned, it underscored a fundamental distinction – classification sets the stage for diagnosing periodontitis, emphasizing the enduring nature of the condition despite variations in its activity over time.
+While the resulting system proved more intricate than initially envisioned, it underscored a fundamental distinction — classification sets the stage for diagnosing periodontitis, emphasizing the enduring nature of the condition despite variations in its activity over time.

 This two-part series, authored by Dr. Jonathan Du Toit, and featuring a foreword from Professor Iain Chapple, a contributor to the 2017 World Workshop, aims to provide a comprehensive guide on implementing the 2018 classification of periodontal and peri-implant diseases in everyday dental practice.
-Part one critically examines the key concepts developed during the 2017 World Workshop, shedding light on the complexities and challenges faced by clinicians.
+This installment critically examines the key concepts developed during the 2017 World Workshop, shedding light on the complexities and challenges faced by clinicians.

-2018 Periodontal Classification: An Introduction from Professor Iain Chapple
+An introduction from professor Iain Chapple

 Key concepts developed were: